knightedcodemonkey/jsx/docs/ts-plugin.md

 > [!TIP]
 > The `tagModes` entry shown above matches the built-in defaults.
 Keep it when you add custom tag names (for example, if you alias `jsx` to `html`), otherwise you can omit the property entirely.

+### Options reference

+- `tagModes`: maps each tagged template function to either `"dom"` or `"react"`.
+Defaults to `{ "jsx": "dom", "reactJsx": "react" }` so mixed projects work with zero config.
+- `tags` / `mode`: legacy aliases from early releases.
+They continue to work but `tagModes` is preferred because it supports multiple identifiers at once.
+- `maxTemplatesPerFile`: optional safeguard that skips files containing more tagged templates than the provided number—handy if you have giant fixtures that would otherwise slow down the language service.

 Restart your editor after saving the config.
 From VS Code you can run **TypeScript: Select TypeScript Version** → **Use Workspace Version** to make sure the plugin loads from `node_modules`.
 The plugin repository documents every option and includes advanced examples—see [knightedcodemonkey/jsx-ts-plugin](https://github.com/knightedcodemonkey/jsx-ts-plugin) for details.

 ## Mixed DOM + React diagnostics